Let me show you my 20 Favorite Sewing Tools and Equipment, all that you need to start sewing as an absolute beginner!

 14. Sewing Gauge and Binder Clips

-Yes, the one you use when wall painting… You can place it on your sewing machine needle plate to mark the distance from the needle: you’ll only have to align your edge to the masking tape… et voilà: a straight hem is done! ù Plus: it leaves no traces when you pull it off!
+Place it on your sewing machine needle plate to mark the distance from the needle: you’ll only have to align your edge to the masking tape… et voilà: a straight hem is done!
+Plus: it leaves no traces when you pull it off!

 16. “Professional” Tools to Add Seam Allowances (LOL)